danielbodnar/awesome-stars/BY-LANG.md

 ## JavaScript

+- [DevExpress/testcafe](https://github.com/DevExpress/testcafe) - A Node.js tool to automate end-to-end web testing.
+- [darkwire/darkwire.io](https://github.com/darkwire/darkwire.io) - End-to-end encrypted instant web chat
+- [jaredpalmer/tsdx](https://github.com/jaredpalmer/tsdx) - Zero-config CLI for TypeScript package development
+- [jaredpalmer/razzle](https://github.com/jaredpalmer/razzle) - ✨ Create server-rendered universal JavaScript applications with no configuration
+- [Asabeneh/30-Days-Of-JavaScript](https://github.com/Asabeneh/30-Days-Of-JavaScript) - 30 days of JavaScript programming challenge is a step-by-step guide to learn JavaScript programming language in 30 days.
+This challenge may take more than 100 days,  please just follow your own pace.
+- [typescript-cheatsheets/react](https://github.com/typescript-cheatsheets/react) - Cheatsheets for experienced React developers getting started with TypeScript
+- [microlinkhq/browserless](https://github.com/microlinkhq/browserless) - browserless is an efficient way to interact with a headless browser built in top of Puppeteer.
+- [asyncapi/nodejs-template](https://github.com/asyncapi/nodejs-template) - This template generates a server using your AsyncAPI document.
+It supports multiple different protocols, like Kafka or MQTT.
+It is designed in the way that generated code is a library and with it's A
 - [shelljs/shx](https://github.com/shelljs/shx) - Portable Shell Commands for Node
 - [faressoft/terminalizer](https://github.com/faressoft/terminalizer) - 🦄 Record your terminal and generate animated gif images or share a web player
 - [stripe-samples/subscription-use-cases](https://github.com/stripe-samples/subscription-use-cases) - Create subscriptions with fixed prices or usage based billing.